Expansionator/My-Projects/README.md

 https://create.roblox.com/marketplace/asset/15744245914/Constructor

 `Serializer`:
-- This module serialize CFrame's and other data types into strings/numbers for tasks such as storing them into Datastores.
+- This module serializes CFrame's and other data types into strings/numbers for tasks such as storing them into Datastores.
 It also supports the deserialization of the serialized content.

 https://create.roblox.com/marketplace/asset/15744240904/Serializer